zaraehhs/studywithnature/README.md

 The app currently lives at https://www.studywithnature.com.

 ## Features
-* Tech Stack: HTML, CSS, and Vanilla JavaScript
+* This project was originally built using HTML, CSS, and Vanilla JavaScript.
+It has since been refactored and now uses React, Next.js, and TailwindCSS.
 * Responsive Media Player with play, pause, skip, and volume control functionality
 * Pomodoro Timer with the capability to customize a study schedule with defined study and break sessions
 * Dynamic background colors generated with each audio selection, which was implemented using [color quantization](https://en.wikipedia.org/wiki/Color_quantization), more specifically using the Median Cut Algorithm, to dynamically create background gradients based on the selected audio’s cover image

 ## Installation
 1. Clone this repo locally